Mark HinchmanEmeritus Professor of Interior Design

 Hinchman is a historian of design history, African architectural history, and global modernism.
-He has written three interior design textbooks: History of Furniture: a Global View; Fairchild Books Dictionary of Interior Design; and the upcoming Who’s Who in Interior Design, co-written with former interior design student and UNL graduate Elyssa Yoneda.
-A monograph on Afro-French domestic architecture is forthcoming: Portrait of an Island: the Architecture and Material Culture of Gorée, Senegal, 1758-1837.
+He has written three interior design textbooks: History of Furniture: a Global View; Fairchild Books Dictionary of Interior Design; and Interior Design Masters, co-written with former interior design student and UNL graduate Elyssa Yoneda.
+Plus, a monograph on Afro-French domestic architecture: Portrait of an Island: the Architecture and Material Culture of Gorée, Senegal, 1758-1837.

 He contributed chapters to the following edited volumes: Seeing Across Cultures: Visuality in the Early Modern Period; African Urbanism; Hotel Lobbies and Lounges; and The Human Tradition in the Atlantic World: 1500-1850.